-A utility may not charge water or wastewater rates until the Commission has approved those rates, Sections 367.081(1) and 367.091(4), F.S.
+A utility may not charge water or wastewater rates until we have approved those rates, Sections 367.081(1) and 367.091(4), F.S.
 Therefore, the \$2.40 in revenues collected from this customer for May was unauthorized.
 Because this charge for excess water was included in the customer's prospectus, there may be other customers whose prospectus includes a charge for excess water usage.
-Pursuant to staff's audit and review of the system, most customers use less than the 5,000 gallons per month and would not have paid for excess water usage, and therefore the Utility has collected very minimal unauthorized revenues.
+Pursuant to our staff's audit and review of the system, most customers use less than the 5,000 gallons per month and would not have paid for excess water usage, and therefore the Utility has collected very minimal unauthorized revenues.

-Section 367.161, F.S., authorizes the Commission to assess a penalty of not more than \$5,000 for each offense, if a utility is found to have knowingly refused to comply with, or have willfully violated any Commission rule, order, or provision of Chapter 367, F.S.
-In Order No. 24306, issued April 1, 1991, in Docket No. 890216-TL, In Re: Investigation Into The Proper Application of Rule 25-14.003, Florida Administrative Code (F.A.C.), Relating To Tax Savings Refund for 1988 and 1989 for GTE Florida, Inc., the Commission, having found that a company had not intended to violate the rule, nevertheless found it appropriate to order it to show cause why it should not be fined, stating that "in our view, 'willful' implies an intent to do an act, and this is distinct from an intent to violate a statute or rule."
+Section 367.161, F.S., authorizes us to assess a penalty of not more than \$5,000 for each offense, if a tility is found to have knowingly refused to comply with, or have willfully violated any of our rules, orders, or provisions of Chapter 367, F.S.
+In Order No. 24306, issued April 1, 1991, in Docket No. 890216-TL, In Re: Investigation Into The Proper Application of Rule 25-14.003, Florida Administrative Code (F.A.C.), Relating To Tax Savings Refund for 1988 and 1989 for GTE Florida, Inc., having found that a company had not intended to violate the rule, we nevertheless found it appropriate to order it to show cause why it should not be fined, stating that "in our view, 'willful' implies an intent to do an act, and this is distinct from an intent to violate a statute or rule."
 Additionally, "it is a common maxim, familiar to all minds that 'ignorance of the law' will not excuse any person, either civilly or criminally."
 Barlow v.
-United States, 32 U.S. 404, 411 (1833).
+United States, 32

+U.S. 404, 411 (1833).

-Staff does not believe a show cause proceeding is appropriate within these factual circumstances.
+However, we do not believe a show cause proceeding is appropriate within these factual circumstances.
 The amount of the unauthorized revenue is small.
-The excess gallonage charge is the utility's effort to encourage conservation.
-The new rates proposed by staff have a conservation component to them.
-Based on the foregoing, staff does not believe that the apparent violations of Sections 367.081(1) and 367.091(4), F.S., rise to the level that would warrant the initiation of a show cause proceeding in these circumstances.
-The Utility should, however, be put on notice that, pursuant to Sections 367.081(1) and 367.091(4), F.S., it must only charge those rates and charges approved by the Commission in its tariff.
-Further, staff recommends that ACW should refund, with interest, all unauthorized charges within 60 days of the consummating order.
-Refunds should be made in accordance with Rule 25-30.360, F.A.C.
+The excess gallonage charge is the Utility's effort to encourage conservation.
+The new rates have a conservation component to them.
+Based on the foregoing, the apparent violations of Sections 367.081(1) and 367.091(4), F.S., do not rise to the level that would warrant the initiation of a show cause.
+The Utility is, however, put on notice that, pursuant to Sections 367.081(1) and 367.091(4), F.S., it must only charge those rates and charges we approved in the Utility's tariff.
+Further, ACW shall refund, with interest, all unauthorized charges within 60 days of the consummating order.
+Refunds shall be made in accordance with Rule 25-30.360, F.A.C.